What are immigration removal centres?

 Home Office figures revealed the numbers held in immigration removal centres had dropped to 1,727 in June 2019.
 Some 90% of those held in immigration centres were male.

-The figures for those held in immigration removal centres then further reduced to 698 in June 2020, albeit these were to a certain degree influenced by the international lockdowns resulting from the Covid 19 pandemic.
+The figures for those held in immigration removal centres then further reduced to 698 in June 2020, albeit this fall was to a certain degree influenced by the international lockdowns resulting from the Covid 19 pandemic.

 As of June 2020, an analysis of the Home Office figures showed that of those in an Immigration Removal Centre, 46.1% had been there less than 2 months, 34.2% between 2 and 6 months, and 19.7% over 6 months.